lunalucid/Keri-Dressup-RenPy-Template/README.md

 _Note: Not all Keri assets were included.
 You can download the original PSD at the Lemma Soft link above._
 ___
-In **dressup.rpy**, there is a Ren'Py language version of the character live composite and a Python version just so you can see how each one works.
-In this case, they're almost the same.

 The images for the sprite layers are quite large so you'll need to factorscale the layers in livecomposite or continue to display with **zoom**.